How an Upload Account is used

-An upload account is used to access a specific storage group.
-Specifically, the account is associated with an upload directory that is set up in the storage group.
+You use an upload account to access a specific storage group.
+This is done by associating it with an upload directory that is set up in the storage group, then assigning it an access method.
+Access methods are used to define how you want the upload account to access a storage group.
+An upload account can have multiple access methods assigned.
 Each storage group can have one or more upload accounts configured for access, allowing you to vary how your individual users interact with that storage group.

 What can I do with my Upload Accounts in the NetStorage Groups UI?